evokegaming/guides/README.md

 ## Syntax

 1. Use `def` with parentheses when there are arguments.
-Omit the parentheses when the method doesn't accept any arguments.
+Omit the parentheses when the method doesn't accept any arguments both in calling and declaration.

      ```Ruby
      def some_method